Turingraph/arabesque_of_alkhwarizmi/README.md

 2. Other object
 -   e.g. 2D pentagon, 2D heptagon, 3D Dodecahedron, 4D cube, Torus, 2D circle, user's 3D or higher dimensional model, user high dimensional data, A B C alphabets etc.
 3. Use other dimensional reduction algorithm for visualization e.g. t-SNE, LDA etc.
-5. Analyzing the numerical error, limit, connectedness, surface area, volume, unknotting number, tangent space and other properties of shape.
+4. Analyzing the numerical error, limit, connectedness, surface area, volume, unknotting number, tangent space and other properties of shape.
-6. Check if any 2 or more objects are collided with each other.
+5. Check if any 2 or more objects are collided with each other.
-7. Solve more advanced Equation
+6. Solve more advanced Equation
--   e.g. SVD, Matrix Exponential, Symmetrical Group decomposition of the user defined symmetrical object, Linear Programming, construct the 3D model out of 2D rotated images etc
+-   e.g. SVD, Matrix Exponential, Symmetrical Group decomposition of the user defined symmetrical object, Linear Programming, construct the 3D model out of 2D rotated images, Matrix infinite series and product etc
-8. Other related advanced visualization e.g. Sphere packing, Euler characteristic, Lie Group for defining rotation etc.
+7. Other related advanced visualization e.g. Sphere packing, Euler characteristic, Lie Group for defining rotation etc.

 # Folder structures